DylanBartels/discogs-load/README.md

 ## Contributing/Remaining todo

-- Other (smaller) files from the monthly discogs data dump
-    - labels
-    - artists
-    - masters
+- Create a parser for the masters dataset
+- Create a proper relational database schema